apigee/IgniteEngine-iOS/README.md

 ####Styles:

-- Programmatic font interface? else we include this in the docs
+- Programmatic font interface? else we include this in the docs-
 - horizontal/vertical_alignment screws up 100% h/w.
 Need to be more clear how this is performed (or if alignment is defined, either ignore height/width or include it in the calculation)
 - Inheriting styles (default styles)- set default font, then it doesn't need to be defined (only font.size) (or color.text: inherit)
+- add font.size separately so we can apply a default font at the app level.
+- Ability to define font weights (font.weight: 300); defined at the app level

 ####Additional 3rd Party stuff
 - OvershareKit?